-This is in contrast to some other mental phenomena that the mind is aware of them in some other ways: it registers them, and reacts to them all the time, but does not have the awareness and experiences of what those phenomena are like and cannot share the information of the phenomena to its various parts that include the cognition part, the symbolizing part and the storage part (thus, the mind cannot intentionally think about, analyze, compare, etc. these phenomena, cannot directly symbolize them, and cannot intentionally memorize and recall them).
+This is in contrast to other mental phenomena that are not consciously experienceable.
+For these mental phenomena, the mind is aware of them in other ways: it is aware of them in the sense that it registers them and reacts to them all the time, but it does not have the awareness and experiences of what those phenomena are like and cannot share the information of the phenomena to its various parts that include the cognition part, the symbolizing part and the storage part (thus, the mind cannot intentionally think about, analyze, compare, etc. these phenomena, cannot directly symbolize them, and cannot intentionally memorize and recall them).
 That is, only characteristic #1 occurs, but characteristics #2 and #3 do not occur.
 Examples of these mental phenomena are mental phenomena that occur in the perceptions of the levels of blood constituents (sodium, H+, oxygen, sugar, hormones, etc.), in the mental control of autonomic rhythmic respiration, and in the mental control of autonomic reflexes (pupillary, oculovestibular, optokinetic, etc.).
 In these mental phenomena, the mind is aware of them in some ways, registers them, and reacts to them all the time, but the mind does not have the awareness and experiences of what they are like (e.g., what the various blood levels of sodium, H+, oxygen, etc. are like) and cannot share the information of these phenomena to its various parts that include the cognition part, the symbolizing part, and the storage part (thus, it cannot intentionally think about, analyze, compare, etc. the various blood levels of sodium, H+, oxygen, etc., cannot directly symbolize them*, and cannot intentionally memorize and recall them).

 (*It should be noted that, in reality, we can represent the blood levels of various blood constituents with various symbols, but that is indirect symbolization.
 We do not symbolize the blood levels that we are aware of and experience in our mind directly but instead symbolize the blood levels that are measured by our instruments.)